 The calculations of our 3D models were performed with the elaborate neutrino-hydrodynamics code Prometheus-Vertex.

-This SN simulation tool combines the hydrodynamics solver Prometheus (Fryxell et al. 1989), which is a dimensionallysplit implementation of the piecewise parabolic method (PPM) of Colella & Woodward (1984), with the neutrino transport module Vertex (Rampp & Janka 2002).
-Vertex solves the fully energy-dependent moment equations for the neutrino energy and momentum densities, with O(v/c) velocity dependence, for spherically symmetric transport problems defined to be associated with every angular bin of the polar grid ("radial rays") used for the multi-dimensional simulations.
+This SN simulation tool combines the hydrodynamics solver PROMETHEUS (Fryxell et al. 1989), which is a dimensionallysplit implementation of the piecewise parabolic method (PPM) of Colella & Woodward (1984), with the neutrino transport module VERTEX (Rampp & Janka 2002).
+VERTEX solves the fully energy-dependent moment equations for the neutrino energy and momentum densities, with O(v/c) velocity dependence, for spherically symmetric transport problems defined to be associated with every angular bin of the polar grid ("radial rays") used for the multi-dimensional simulations.
 The moment equations are closed by a variable Eddington factor relation that is provided by the formal solution of a model Boltzmann equation.
-An up-to-date set of neutrino interaction rates is applied in Vertex (see, e.g., Müller et al. 2012b).
+An up-to-date set of neutrino interaction rates is applied in VERTEX (see, e.g., Müller et al. 2012b).
 In the multi-dimensional case, our "ray-by-rayplus" approach (Buras et al. 2006b) includes non-radial neutrino advection and pressure terms in addition to the radial transport solves.
 The ray-by-ray approximation implies that we assume the neutrino radiation field to be axially symmetric around the radial direction and thus ignore nonradial components of the neutrino flux.
 In the simulations presented here, we adopted monopolar gravity but included general relativistic corrections by means of an effective gravitational potential (Marek et al. 2006).

-We have performed 3D simulations for the evolution of the $11.2 M{\odot}$ and $27 M{\odot}$ progenitors of Woosley et al. (2002) and the $20 M{\odot}$ model of Woosley & Heger (2007), using the high-density equation of state (EoS) of Lattimer & Swesty (1991) with a nuclear incompressibility of $K = 220 \,\mathrm{MeV}$ .
-The $11.2 M{\odot}$ and $27 M{\odot}$ stars had been previously investigated in 2D by Buras et al. (2006a), Marek & Janka (2009), Müller et al. (2012b), and Müller et al. (2012a).
+We have performed 3D simulations for the evolution of the 11.2 M{\odot} and 27 M{\odot} progenitors of Woosley et al. (2002) and the 20 M{\odot} model of Woosley & Heger (2007), using the high-density equation of state (EoS) of Lattimer & Swesty (1991) with a nuclear incompressibility of K = 220 MeV.
+The 11.2 M{\odot} and 27 M{\odot} stars had been previously investigated in 2D by Buras et al. (2006a), Marek & Janka (2009), Müller et al. (2012b), and Müller et al. (2012a).
 Our 3D models were computed on a spherical polar grid with an initial resolution of $n_r \times n\theta \times n\phi = 400 \times 88 \times 176$ zones.
 Later, refinements of the radial grid ensured adequate resolution in the PNS surface region.
 The innermost 10 km were treated in spherical symmetry to avoid excessive time-step limitations near the polar grid axis.
 Doing so we took special care to ensure that the convectively unstable layer below the neutrinosphere and the corresponding undershooting region were fully covered by the 3D grid during the entire simulations.
 Seed perturbations for aspherical instabilities were imposed by hand 10 ms after core bounce by introducing random perturbations of 0.1% in density on the entire computational grid.
-None of these models led to successful explosions during the simulation period of about 350 ms for the 11.2 and 20 $M{\odot}$ models and $5\bar{5}0$ ms for the 27 $M{\odot}$ case.
+None of these models led to successful explosions during the simulation periods of 350 ms for the 11.2 M{\odot} model, 420 ms for the 20 M{\odot} progenitor, and 575 ms for the 27 M{\odot} case.

-The postbounce hydrodynamics of the $27~M{\odot}$ model, in particular the prominent presence of SASI sloshing and spiral modes, was described in detail in a previous paper (Hanke et al. 2013).
+The postbounce hydrodynamics of the 27 M{\odot} model, in particular the prominent presence of SASI sloshing and spiral modes, was described in detail in a previous paper (Hanke et al. 2013).
 Basic properties of the neutrino signal and its detection were subject of a recent paper by Tamborra et al. (2013), highlighting the large-amplitude, quasi-periodic modulations of the radiated luminosities and mean energies associated with the SASI activity.
-In addition, information about the expected neutrino signal from the $20~M{\odot}$ and $11.2~M{\odot}$ runs was shown.
-More details of the neutrino emission of all three 3D simulations will be presented in a forthcoming publication (Tamborra et al., in preparation).
+In addition, information about the expected neutrino signal from the 20 M{\odot} and 11.2 M{\odot} runs was shown.
+More details on the neutrino emission of all three 3D simulations and implications for the direction dependent detectability of SN neutrino signals will be discussed in Tam-

+Tamborra et al.